marcberg/FPL_predictions/README.md

 ## To do-list

 - Improve the training-part.
-    - Feature selection
+    - Feature selection.
         - Is "season" not in it?
         - No games-features are selected?
-    - Interactions
+    - Interactions.
-    - Hyperparameters grid
+    - Hyperparameters grid.
-    - Split up functions into multiple functions
+    - Split up functions into multiple functions.
 - Document code and functions.
 - Build airflow-flow just to learn airflow.
-- Improve prints (incl. removing warnings)
+- Improve prints (incl. removing warnings).
-- Run & debug
+- Run & debug.